RADD: Retrieval-Augmented Discrete Diffusion for Multi-Modal Knowledge Graph Completion: Related Work

 \section{Related Work}

-\paragraph{KGE-based KGC.} Translation-based~\cite{bordes2013transe}, bilinear~\cite{yang2015distmult,trouillon2016complex,balazevic2019tucker}, and rotational~\cite{sun2019rotate} KGE models score triples via geometric energies over learned entity and relation embeddings.
-Graph-neural~\cite{zhu2021nbfnet} and language-model scorers~\cite{yao2019kgbert} show that the scoring mechanism design is at least as consequential as the representation.
-Common-sense-enhanced frameworks~\cite{niu2024pluggable} further improve KGC by jointly leveraging facts and common sense.
-MMKGC adds uneven modality coverage and relation-dependent feature dominance~\cite{chen2024kgmultimodalsurvey,niu2026kgreasoning,niu2025taskoriented}, rendering a single scorer increasingly inadequate.
+\paragraph{KGE-based KGC.} Translation-based~\cite{bordes2013transe}, bilinear~\cite{yang2015distmult,trouillon2016complex,balazevic2019tucker}, and rotational~\cite{sun2019rotate,chao2021pairre,tang2020gcote} KGE models score triples via geometric energies over learned entity and relation embeddings.
+Graph neural-network~\cite{zhu2021nbfnet} and language-model scorers~\cite{yao2019kgbert} show that the scoring mechanism design is at least as consequential as the representation.
+Commonsense-enhanced frameworks~\cite{niu2024pluggable} further improve KGC by jointly leveraging facts and common sense.
+MMKGC adds uneven modality coverage and relation-dependent feature dominance~\cite{chen2024kgmultimodalsurvey,niu2026kgreasoning,niu2025taskoriented}, further straining any single unified scorer.